 Comments are, well, comments.
 We’ll start with a familiar plain text match inside of a group, looking for the word

 ACME.
-I can add a quantifier to say this can occur zero or more times.
+I can add a quantifier to say this can occur once or not at all.
 For the purposes of this expression, nothing’s changed.

 The part that’s been added is inside of this group.
 The question mark with brackets says that this is a conditional group.
 The